About The Author

 Meet Diana – A Firebird Award-Winning Author

-After graduating with a B.S. from Mercy College, Diana worked as a paralegal and social worker.
-Now retired, Diana currently lives in Cave Creek, Arizona, with her husband, where she has taken up writing short stories.
+After graduating with a B.S., Diana worked as a paralegal and social worker.
+Now retired, she lives in Cave Creek, Arizona, with her husband, where she continues to write short stories and stage plays.
+Diana is a member of the Arizona Authors’ Association, an Artistic member of the Theatre Artists Studio,

 Dedication